 Protest

-After years of attending protests, I began bringing my camera with me with the intention to use it as a tool of resistance, documenting moments of collective action and grassroots organising.
-Since 2015, I have photographed protests and acts of resistance, mainly in London, standing alongside the movements I photograph.
-Protest photography is a form of activism: a visual record of ongoing struggles for equality, and a way to support and amplify the work of all the people that stand up for social and climate justice.
+To me, protest photography is a form of activism in itself: a visual record of ongoing struggles for equality, and a way to support and amplify the work of the people that stand up for social and climate justice.

-My images have been used by many campaigns and activist groups, becoming part of these stories and tools for change.
+My images have been used by many campaigns and activist groups.
 These include movements for women’s rights, environmental justice, anti-racism, LGBTQIA+ rights, migrant justice, Free Palestine, workers’ rights, and sex workers’ rights, among others.
-I believe in creating a visual archive that not only documents these moments but can also be used by groups and individuals to raise awareness, build solidarity, and inspire future generations.

-I’m honoured that this archive has found a home at Bishopsgate Institute, a place that holds space for memory, struggle, and collective action.
+I’m honoured that this body of work has found a home at Bishopsgate Institute, an archive that holds space for memory of struggle and collective action.

 Bishopsgate Institute